 I have heard "debates" over whether America is, or ever was, a "Christian nation", pretty much ever since I've been active in a church.
 Initially, in the early 60's, I would have said "yes" to the question .. but for quite a few years, now, I've thought we weren't.

-The founders would not have written the constitution the way they did, if they'd intended for us to be that.
-They seem to have gone quite a ways to assure we would never be a nation tied to any one religion.
+The founders would not have written the constitution the way they did, if they'd intended for us to be that

 I've been involved in plenty of discussion in Sunday School about this, and have debated it more than I probably should have.
 But a couple days ago, sitting in my recliner, one thought came crashing in on me.